wisepythagoras/geoip-service/README.md

 ## Building

-The only dependencies that this app has are [Gin](https://github.com/gin-gonic/gin), for setting up a webserver, and [govalidator](github.com/asaskevich/govalidator), for validating input.
+This app has as few dependencies as possible.
+Notably [Gin](https://github.com/gin-gonic/gin), for setting up a webserver, and [govalidator](github.com/asaskevich/govalidator), for validating input.
+You should be able to get started by running the following:

 ``` sh
 go build .
 ```

+Note that you will need to get your own copy of the Maxmind IP database (see info [here](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data/)).

 ## Using